rlupton20-msft/azure-rest-api-specs/specification/healthcareinterop/resource-manager/Private.HealthcareInteropDev/Cloud/readme.md

     from: Cloud.json
     where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Private.HealthcareInteropDev/dicomDirectChannels/{dicomDirectChannelName}"].patch.parameters[4].schema.properties.properties
     reason: There are properties (connectorType) used as discriminators to support polymorphic resource definitions.
 The discriminators need to be provided during PATCH to allow updates on certain polymorphic resource properties.
+  - code: PatchBodyParametersSchema
+    from: Cloud.json
+    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Private.HealthcareInteropDev/ddmsFhirEventBatchChannels/{ddmsFhirEventBatchChannelName}"].patch.parameters[4].schema.properties.properties
+    reason: There are properties used as discriminators to support polymorphic resource definitions.
+The discriminators need to be provided during PATCH to allow updates on polymorphic resource properties.
 ```

 ### Tag: package-2025-06-01-preview